2008sahil/ChatApp/README.md

-Certainly, here's a sample README file for your MERN project,
+Certainly, here's a sample README file for your MERN

 # ChatZen - MERN Chat Application